Yoshi-Exeler/redux/README.md

 #### 1.2.3 Changeroot

-After opening a handle to the sqlite database file and reading the X509-Keypair, the application will use the changeroot syscall to jail itself to a 'virtual filesystem' located under fs-root/files/, where Fs-Root is the value of the --fs-root CLI variable.
+The application will use the changeroot syscall to jail itself to a 'virtual filesystem' located under fs-root/files/, where Fs-Root is the value of the --fs-root CLI variable.
 This mitigates the risk of users reading and writing parts of the filesystem, that they should not be interacting with.

 #### 1.2.4 Priviledge Dropping